juliagoolia28/qlab/experiments/sl-fmri-expt/mri_task_design.md

 ## Last Updated by Julie M. Schneider on 02/11/2021

 ### Data Description
-All derivatives are located on the QLAB server, in the BLAST folder > derivatives > fsl

 There are many iterations of the data:
 - featquery: location of outputs from cluster/ROI specific analyses
 - firstlevelanalysis: individual level analysis (normalized is irrelevent, and nosmoothing means no smoothing kernel was applied)